 (Photo credit: Leopoldo Gonzalez) By Rob Smith: WBC Siver welterweight champion Josesito Lopez (30-5, 18 KO’s) will reportedly be moving back down to 147 after losing by a 5th round TKO in his title challenge against WBC junior middleweight champion Saul “Canelo” Alvarez (41-0-1, 30 KO’s) last Saturday night at the MGM Grand in Las Vegas, Nevada.
 Lopez, 28, will be fighting either a rematch against Victor Ortiz or a bout against Marcos Maidana.
-Of the two, Lopez would probably stand a better chance of beating Ortiz.
-Maidana hits too hard and the chances would be high that he would basically the same thing that Alvarez did to him by blasting him out with hard power shots.
+Of … Read Article

 (Photos: Tom Casino/SHOWTIME) LAS VEGAS (Sept.
 16, 2012) – Canelo Alvarez knocked down Josesito Lopez three times en route to a dominating fifth round technical knockout defense of his World Boxing Council (WBC) Super Welterweight World Championship in front of a sold out crowd of 14,275 fans at the MGM Grand Garden Arena in Las Vegas, Nev. on Saturday.

 (Photo credit: Tom Casino/Showtime) By Marcus Richardson: Josesito Lopez (30-4, 18 KO’s) might very well have kissed goodbye his only chance of winning tonight agaisnt WBC junior middleweight champion Saul “Canelo” Alvarez (40-0-1, 29 KO’s) by coming in a flabby looking 153 lbs during Friday’s weigh-in for tonight’s bout at the MGM Grand in Las Vegas, Nevada.
-Before this fight, the heaviest that the 28-year-old Lopez had ever come in was 144 3/4 lbs for his fight against Victor Ortiz last June.
-Lopez appears to have power feeding in the past couple of months and has put on a lot of weight.
+Before this fight, the heaviest that the 28-year-old Lopez had ever come in was 144 3/4 lbs for … Read Article

 SHOWTIME CHAMPIONSHIP BOXING FINAL WEIGHTS: